 Certain months can also have more draws than others as was the case in October, May and September of 2018.
 Each of these months held three EE draws!

 To date, there have been 25 Express Entry draws this year and there might be another during the holiday season!

 What Happens If there is a Tie Breaker?

 An EE tie breaker means that there is a limited number of spaces on offer and that many applicants scored the same on the CRS.
 Who gets an ITA then?

 The answer is quite simple really.
 We will give you an example of how the tie break situation works.

 Alexander is a 37-year-old programmer, he scored 445 on the CRS when he applied 4 months ago on August 3, 2018 at 14:02pm.
 Sally is a 25-year-old teacher that also scored 445 points on the CRS.
 She also applied on August 3, but she applied at 7:15am.

 Even though both Alexander and Sally scored the same on the CRS and applied on the same day, Sally will receive the ITA because she applied earlier than Alexander.

 Do you want to know if you have what it takes to immigrate to Canada under the Express Entry system?
 Find out.
 Apply today, complete this contact form and one of our dedicated staff will call you personally about your application.

 Feel free to ask them any questions you may have about your application.
-Whether you want to study, visit or move to Canada permanently, we can help.
+Whether you want to work in Canada, study, visit or move to Canada permanently, we can help.
 Canadianvisa.org keeping you up to date on the latest Canada Express Entry Draw.